 Butterfly, Butterfly appeared in the July 2012 issue of High Five magazine.
 Amy Bates did the art for this poem about a child rescuing a butterfly trapped in a watering can using a leaf.

-I balance my writing and illustrating work an early intervention practice servicing the needs of families with children who are deaf and hard of hearing.
+I balance working on my writing and illustrating projects with an early intervention practice servicing the needs of families with children who are deaf and hard of hearing.
 I live in Concord with my husband.
 We look forward to visits with our two adult sons.
 Past and present experiences as a parent and a teacher provide me with a continuous flow of ideas for writing and illustrating for children.